Sebberh/RenovateTutorial/ReadMe.md

 14. Open the pull request, it should look something like this:
 ![](images/16.png)

-15. Merge the pull rquest and check that all versions have been pinned.
+15. Merge the pull request and check that all versions have been pinned.

-Next, we'll break the config on purpuse while setting up automerge fo minor updates.
+Next, we'll break the config on purpose while setting up auto merge for minor updates.

 16. Overwrite the renovate.json with the following:

 ```